bazaarvoice/bv-android-sdk-conversations-example/README.md

 If you launch the MainActivity then you should see 2 buttons.
 One to Display Reviews, and one to Submit a Review.

+You will need to add in a valid product id, and author id in the app/src/main/com/example/conversations/Constants.java file.